 I have a particular limit on my pies, and that's that they have to have bottoms only.
-I don't make rolled crusts, I just make pat-in ones, and that, obviously, curtails making any kind of a "lid" or top crust.
-But we had a request for apple pie, and I decided to make what I call apple crisp pie" or, as Betty more elegantly puts it, "French crumb pie."
+I don't make rolled crusts, I just make pat-in ones, and that, obviously, curtails making any kind of top crust.
+But we had a request for apple pie, and I decided to make what I call apple crisp pie or, as the Betty Crocker cookbook more elegantly puts it, "French crumb pie."
 It turned out not as transparent as what I think of as regular old apple pie, more towards a Dutch Apple type, which might have been because I used brown sugar and whole wheat flour; but it was good that way, and it wasn't as overly sweet as some Dutch Apple or schnitz pie recipes.

 The following is my adaptation/corruption of the recipe for 10-inch Apple Pie, with the French Crumb topping variation, as it appears in Betty Crocker's Cookbook (the 1980's edition).
 (For a 9-inch pie, you cut down the filling ingredients slightly.)
 It's the filling part that really made it work, and that recipe is all over the Internet anyway with comments like "my mother has made this apple pie for thirty-eight years."
 There are also people out there, apparently, who leave out the nutmeg and have their own other mutations.
 (I say keep the nutmeg.)
 So I don't think the recipe is exactly a secret, but it is good to know about.